gcalderone/Gnuplot.jl/docs/src/advanced.md

 ## Named datasets

-A named dataset can be used multiple times in a plot, avoiding sending to gnuplot the same data multiple times.
-A dataset name must always start with a `$`, and the dataset is defined as a `Pair{String, Tuple}`, e.g.:
+A dataset may have an associated name whose purpose is to use it multiple times for plotting, while sending it only once to gnuplot.
+A dataset name must begin with a `$`.

+A named dataset is defined as a `Pair{String, Tuple}`, e.g.:
 ```julia
 "\$name" => (1:10,)
 ```

-A named dataset can be used as an argument to both `@gp` and `gsp`, e.g.:
+and can be used as an argument to both `@gp` and `gsp`, e.g.:
 ```@example abc
 x = range(-2pi, stop=2pi, length=100);
 y = sin.(x)